What are Security Guard Jobs?

+Security guard jobs are to protect an asset which including people and property and jobs can be for armed or unarmed professionals.
 When deciding to become a security guard, the prospective employee must review the responsibilities required for the position.
 Although there are different types of security guards, many personnel perform similar duties.

 What is Security Guard Duty and Responsibility?

 During a job interview, the applicant will want to ask, “What are the main duties of a security guard?”
-An employer may request that the security guard protect points of entry and monitor who exits and enters a building.
+An employer may request that the security guard protect points of entry and also monitor who exits and enters a building.
 Another company may require the security guard to patrol common areas of the buildings and report any suspicious activity observed.
-Security guards are often in charge of any surveillance equipment and will have to monitor alarm systems and video recordings.
+Security guards are often in charge of surveillance equipment and monitor alarm systems and video recordings.
 Additionally, there are types of security guards with specialized duties.
 For instance, gaming surveillance officers will be in charge of security for a casino.
 A personal bodyguard will be in charge of providing security for a high-profile individual.

 What are the Requirements to Become a Security Guard?

 Security guard jobs will have different requirements based on the needs of the employer.
 For traditional security guard jobs at warehouses and office buildings, the employer may require the candidate to obtain a high school diploma and pass an extensive background check.
 However, most security jobs give preference to candidates with law enforcement, military, or security background.
 But, higher-paying security jobs have more stringent requirements.
 The candidate may need a permit to carry a firearm and be certified in public safety laws.
 Federal security jobs often have degree requirements and ask that the candidate have a bachelor’s degree in criminal justice or a related major.
 Federal security guards attend rigorous training after being hired at the Federal Law Enforcement Training Center in Georgia.